 What is it?

-A proposed legislation which will ban any upfront fees currently charged by letting agents.
+New legislation which will ban any upfront fees currently charged by letting agents or landlords from 1st June 2019.
 This includes administrative fees, credit check fees, tenancy renewal fees, referencing costs and many more.
 The legislation will also introduce a cap on deposits.

 The only fees that landlords and agents can charge are;